AnudeepDasAD/Expression-Detection/README.md

 # Expression-Detection
 Going through the Cohn-Kanade facial expression dataset to assemble the training and testing data.
+A flask app (emotion_detection_app.py) was also made, but since WSL in Python Anywhere does not support hardware access, it is unable to host the app.

 Here are the results from the detection: